- Legal Betting

 ODI, Twenty/20, other Limited Overs Matches

-In the event of a tie all match winner bets will be void and stakes refunded.
+In the event of a tie being the final result all bets will be void and stakes refunded.

 If a Test Match is tied all draw bets are losers and a dead heat between the two sides is declared.
 If a match is abandoned due to outside interference then bets will be made void.
 In drawn games a minimum of 200 overs must be bowled, otherwise bets void.